 The Recycling Partnership

 The Recycling Partnership is a public-private partnership designed to accelerate growth in curbside recycling by increasing access to recycling carts and education.
 Over the past two years, the organization has invested more than $21 million to curb refuse.
-These funds have gone towards 390,000 recycling carts, education for 10 million households, support of 150 community partners, and 27 million magazine advertisements.
-Their efforts are paying off with over 35,000 tons annually of recyclables.
+These funds have gone towards 390,000 recycling carts, education for 10 million households and support of 150 community partners.
+Their efforts are paying off with over 35,000 tons annually of recyclables collected.

 You, Too, Can Make This Happen

 There are multiple ways you can help divert waste from landfills and reduce your environmental footprint.
 Approximately 99 percent of Coca-Cola’s packaging is recyclable – that includes bottles, cans and cardboard packaging.
 Many other household items are also recyclable, so please be sure to recycle your bottles, cans, cardboard, paper and other recyclables!
 The Environmental Protection Agency provides more information on how you can support recycling here: https://www.epa.gov/recycle/how-do-i-recycle-common-recyclables.